voltron42/rpgPractice/book/chapter12.md

 2010 RETURN
 2020 REM ****************
 2030 REM ROOM 16
-2040 PRINT "THIS ROOM WAS USED AS THE CA STLE
+2040 PRINT "THIS ROOM WAS USED AS THE CASTLE
 TREASURY IN"
 2050 PRINT "BY-GONE YEARS...."
 2060 PRINT "THERE ARE NO WINDOWS, JUST EXITS